StefanoN98/SQL-Projects/Scripts/Silver Layer/Load_&_Cleansing_crm_orders.md

 FROM silver.crm_orders
 WHERE order_status = 'delivered'
   AND order_delivered_customer_date IS NULL;
-	-- 8 Anomalies detected, in this case the status is only shipped
+	-- 8 Anomalies detected, in this case the status should be only shipped

 | Order ID | Cust ID   | Status    | Purchase Timestamp  | Approved At         | Carrier Date        | Cust Date | Est. Delivery|
 |----------------------|---------------------------------|---------------------|---------------------|-----------|--------------|